mnsami/minasami.com/_posts/2021-06-10-cors-errors-fix-with-reactjs.md

 layout: post
 title:  "Dealing with CORS Errors in React two ways"
 tags: reactjs nginx cors how-tos
 description: It is always a problem when working with reactjs or any other frontend js framework in local development specially when connected to a backend api, is that you get No Access-Control-Allow-Origin header is present on the requested resource. and you go crazy about the cause of the issue.
+In this blog article, I will walk you through explaining what are the reasons behind CORS, how to fix it on your nginx webserver, or inside your react project.
 ---

 {:.section}